-But will the food color ruin my tub?
+I know what you’re thinking: But will the food color ruin the tub?

 It hasn’t ruined mine.
 Food coloring is water soluble and a few drops of color into all the bath water – we haven’t had any problems.
 Of course, I’m just some lady on the Internet so proceed with your own caution.

 Why is a Halloween bath activity a must do?

 Bath activities have a way of resetting kids better than any other activity.
 I use activities as tools, so when I set up something like a Halloween-themed bath, I’m doing it because we need help.
 We need a reset.

 This activity absolutely did the trick.
 It reset the whole vibe of the house.

 My son took a bath with these Halloween supplies for almost 1 hour.
 That’s a whole hour I just got to sit and supervise and drink my coffee and relax a little.